 After strength comes flavour, which we’ve already covered in depth.
 E-liquids come in such a wide range of flavours that there’s certain to be one, maybe quite a few, that please every e-cigarette user.

-Finally there’s volume.
-Hangsen e-liquids come in three volumes: 10, 20 and 30ml.
-At first you might want to try three different eliquids at 10ml each, so that you can experiment with different flavours and strengths, but once you’ve narrowed down your preferences to the flavours and strengths that really work for you, a 30ml bottle may be a better option, as it allows you peace of mind that you’ve got a plentiful supply of your favourite e liquid, for example over Bank holidays!
+Finally, there’s volume.
+Hangsen e-liquids come in only one size bottle which is 10ml due to due UK TPD rules.
+At first you might want to try three different eliquids at 10ml each, so that you can experiment with different flavours and strengths, but once you’ve narrowed down your preferences to the flavours and strengths that really work for you, a 5 x 10ml bottle pack may be a better option, as it allows you peace of mind that you’ve got a plentiful supply of your favourite e liquid, for example over Bank holidays!